garsetayusuf/sequelize-typescript-migration-update/README.md

 #### Idea: founded the best changes at each 27th fork from the main repository and merge them together.

-- Use it from [here](https://www.npmjs.com/package/sequelize-typescript-migration-lts) by the name of `sequelize-typescript-migration-lts`
+- Use it from [here](https://www.npmjs.com/package/sequelize-typescript-migration-updated) by the name of `sequelize-typescript-migration`

 - Here is the [Github discussion](https://github.com/garsetayusuf/sequelize-typescript-migration-update/discussions), any ideas/improves are very welcome.